lch32111/Contaminated-World/README.md

 # Contaminated-World / Game Proejct using SDL2
+The exe file of this game can be played on Windows 10.
+There is a manual how to play this game on EXE folder.

 You can make the exe file of this game with visual studio if you want.